achyuthcodes30/Container.py/docs/dockerwriteup.md

 Containers are essentially processes running on the Linux Kernel that are isolated with the help of Linux namespaces provide isolated namespaces for processes, networking, filesystem, and other resources. and Cgroups for resource management, allowing limits to be set on CPU, memory, and other resource usage for each container.
 You can actually see container processes running on your machine with the `ps` command or the `pstree` command as opposed to processess running on a guest OS inside a Virtual Machine which are completely isolated.

+In the words of Jérôme Petazzoni,

+"Containers are processes,
+born from tarballs,
+anchored to namespaces,
+controlled by cgroups."

 ![VM vs Container](https://i.ibb.co/fDHnfyC/image.png)

 Now, type in the following commands in the docker playground VM - `apk add neofetch` followed by `neofetch`.